Back to home

 Sieve's use and transfer of information received from Google APIs to any other app will adhere to the Google API Services User Data Policy, including the Limited Use requirements.

-We request the gmail.modify OAuth scope to apply our Solicitor and Malicious labels to incoming messages and remove the INBOX label (the archive action).
-This is the core user-facing function of the product. gmail.modifyis the only Gmail scope we request: the minimum that lets us both read a message to classify it and apply or remove a label.
-We do not request read-only, send, settings, or full-mailbox scopes.
+We request the gmail.modify OAuth scope to apply our Solicitor and Malicious labels to incoming messages and remove the INBOXlabel (the archive action).
+This is the core user-facing function of the product.
+The same permission also searches your Sent folder to tell whether you have written to a sender before, and creates drafts you ask for, such as the heads-up note offered when a correspondent's email authentication is misconfigured.
+We never send mail from your mailbox. gmail.modify is the only Gmail scope the Sieve web application requests: the minimum that lets us both read a message to classify it and apply or remove a label.
+The Sieve Gmail add-on is a separate application with its own, read-only scopes, described under The Sieve Gmail add-onbelow.
+Neither application requests send, settings, or full-mailbox scopes.
 We use Google user data only to provide and protect the service: transient classification, Gmail label actions, 90-day operational metadata, and encrypted 30-day subjects for mail we flag.
 We do not use Google user data for advertising, and no human reads it except in the limited cases the Google API Services User Data Policy permits (with your consent, for security or abuse investigation, to comply with applicable law, or where needed to operate or fix the service), with access to stored data gated and audit-logged.
 Google user data is never used to train or improve AI or machine-learning models, whether ours or our subprocessors'.
 You can revoke our access at any time by disconnecting your inbox, and delete all stored Google user data immediately by deleting your account; we also purge it automatically on the retention schedule described below.

 AI processor disclosure.
 Most incoming mail is handled by deterministic pre-filter rules (whitelist hit, known correspondent, Gmail-categorized, etc.) and never leaves our backend.
 When a message does notmatch any pre-filter rule, the message itself is sent to a vetted AI model provider for classification: the sender address, subject line, a truncated plaintext excerpt of the body, and derived technical signals about that message (authentication results, header shape, and whether names mentioned in the message match your correspondence history, computed on our servers; your contact list itself is never transmitted to the model provider or any other third party).
 This is processed under the provider's standard API terms: the data is not used to train its models, and the provider retains it for up to 30 days for safety and abuse review before deletion.
 Separately, URLs found in message bodies may be sent to Google Web Risk for reputation checks, and the account report emails we deliver through Resend may include the subject lines of mail we flagged, so you can review what was filtered.
 No other third party receives Google user data.